-Entries are now open for the Together!
+Late entries are being accepted for the Together!
 2019 Disability Film Festival, which takes place from 6-8 December at the Old Town Hall Stratford.
 We screen films by Deaf/Disabled filmmakers on a wide range of topics, and films by any filmmaker that have a strong central Deaf or Disabled character.
-Click here for more information about the Festival, and see below about how to enter your film (deadline 1 September 2019).
+Click here for more information about the Festival, and see below about how to enter your film.
 NB: the majority of films that we select will have been completed in 2018 or 2019.

 To enter you need to email the following to email@example.com: